zurinaza/ESD-Competency/README.md

- {name:"Socratic Seminar",fam:"Inquiry and problem-centred",does:"Rule-governed discussion of a difficult text or case.",develops:["critical","normative"],assess:"A position paper written after and revised in light of the seminar."}, {name:"Project-Based Learning",fam:"Project and production",does:"Work over weeks toward an output for a defined client, with milestones.",develops:["strategic","integrated","collaboration"],assess:"Milestone reviews, the output, and an individual contribution record.",watch:"A polished output can hide a weak process; assess at milestones, not only at submission."}, {name:"Design Thinking",fam:"Project and production",does:"Empathise, define, ideate, prototype and test with real users.",develops:["collaboration","selfaware","strategic"],assess:"The problem reframing after user contact."}, {name:"Design Charrette",fam:"Project and production",does:"Time-boxed collaborative design against real constraints.",develops:["integrated","collaboration"],assess:"The trade-off log and the defence of the final option."}, {name:"Studio Critique",fam:"Project and production",does:"Work presented and critiqued publicly at intervals.",develops:["critical","selfaware"],assess:"The revision made in response, not the final piece."}, {name:"Challenge-Based Learning",fam:"Project and production",does:"An organisation poses a genuine challenge to solve.",develops:["integrated","strategic"],assess:"The client deliverable plus an individual justification."}, {name:"SULAM / Service Learning",fam:"Experiential and work-based",does:"Apply content to a genuine community need, with the partner as collaborator.",develops:["collaboration","selfaware","normative"],assess:"A prompted reflective journal, partner feedback, and the delivered output.",watch:"Hours served is not evidence, and neither is gratitude; mark the specificity of the reflection."},
+ {name:"Socratic Seminar",fam:"Inquiry and problem-centred",does:"Rule-governed discussion of a difficult text or case.",develops:["critical","normative"],assess:"A position paper written after and revised in light of the seminar."}, {name:"Project-Based Learning",fam:"Project and production",does:"Work over weeks toward an output for a defined client, with milestones.",develops:["strategic","integrated","collaboration"],assess:"Milestone reviews, the output, and an individual contribution record.",watch:"A polished output can hide a weak process; assess at milestones, not only at submission."}, {name:"Design Thinking",fam:"Project and production",does:"Empathise, define, ideate, prototype and test with real users.",develops:["collaboration","selfaware","strategic"],assess:"The problem reframing after user contact."}, {name:"Collaborative Design Workshop",fam:"Project and production",does:"Design a solution as a team within a fixed time limit and under real constraints.",develops:["integrated","collaboration"],assess:"The trade-off log and the defence of the final option."}, {name:"Studio Critique",fam:"Project and production",does:"Work presented and critiqued publicly at intervals.",develops:["critical","selfaware"],assess:"The revision made in response, not the final piece."}, {name:"Challenge-Based Learning",fam:"Project and production",does:"An organisation poses a genuine challenge to solve.",develops:["integrated","strategic"],assess:"The client deliverable plus an individual justification."}, {name:"SULAM / Service Learning",fam:"Experiential and work-based",does:"Apply content to a genuine community need, with the partner as collaborator.",develops:["collaboration","selfaware","normative"],assess:"A prompted reflective journal, partner feedback, and the delivered output.",watch:"Hours served is not evidence, and neither is gratitude; mark the specificity of the reflection."},